-ASUS's exclusive overclocking design now unleashes the ultimate potential of the Intel® CoreTM2 processor.
-With the new Intel 45nm micro-architecture technology and FSB 1600 (O.C.) / 1333 / 1066 / 800 MHz, this motherboard allows you to enjoy the latest technology supported by one of the most powerful and energy efficient CPUs in the world.
+ASUS's exclusive overclocking design now unleashes the ultimate potential of the Intel® CoreTM2 processors.
+With the new Intel 45nm microarchitecture technology and FSB 1600(O.C.)/1333/1066/800MHz, this motherboard allows you to enjoy the latest technology supported by one of the most powerful CPUs in the world.